Peter

 + all tht BIG HRT lyng still!

-Again this is indicative
+Again this

 As a psychogeographer,